autostatic/rtcqs/README.md

 ### Overview

-When running the GUI it will imediately show the results of the checks.
+When running the GUI it will immediately show the results of the checks.
 All checks have their own tab.
 Each tab title consists of a symbol that shows the check result and the name of the check.
 A ✔ means the check was successful while a ✘ means rtcqs encountered an issue.
 This way you can quickly spot which checks have issues.

 Clicking 'Cancel' will close rtcqs.
 Clicking 'About' will bring up a popup window which displays the version and a short description.